Mobile-Telematics/TelematicsApp-iOS/README.md

 ## Description

 This Telematics App is created by DATA MOTION PTE.
-LTD. and is distributed free of charge to all customers & users and can be used to create your own app for iOS in few steps with help of Firebase© services.
+LTD. and is distributed free of charge to all customers & users and can be used to create your own app for iOS in few steps with the help of Firebase© services.

 ## Basic concepts & credentials

-For commercial use, you need create sandbox account https://userdatahub.com/user/registration and get `InstanceId` and`InstanceKey` auth keys to work with our API.
+For commercial use, you need to create sandbox account https://userdatahub.com/user/registration and get `InstanceId` and`InstanceKey` auth keys to work with our API.

-`!!!` Additionally, to authenticate users in your app and store users data, you need to create an  individual account at https://firebase.google.com
+Additionally, to authenticate users in your app and store users data, you need to create a firebase account: https://firebase.google.com

-All user data will be stored in the Firebase© Realtime Database, which will allow you to make a app users database without programming skills in a few minutes.
+All user data will be stored in the Firebase© Realtime Database, which will allow you to create an app users database without programming skills in a few minutes.

 ## Setup Firebase© Project

 In the next few simple steps, we'll show you how easy it is to create and configure an app in the Firebase© console.

-Step 1: After creating your Firebase© account, open your console at https://console.firebase.google.com
+Step 1: After creating your Firebase© account, open your console: https://console.firebase.google.com

 Click "Create a project" button.